e271828e/Flight.jl/docs/notes/design/framework_spec.md

   and produces `z_{k+1}` — the value the component's *next* tick decodes (the sampled-data `z⁻¹` delay, by construction).
 Hence `g` runs at boundary zero: it is the `t₀` sample's only chance.
+- **Same-tick reset consumption** (§17.2).
+A commanded reset is an input.
+  For same-tick output semantics the *output stage* consumes it — overriding the state-derived path — and `g` stores the matching `z⁺`; a reset honored only in `g` reaches the outputs one tick late (the plant integrates a full step under the stale command).
+Both spellings are legal; they mean different things.
 - **Guard conditions, edges and baselines** (§2.1, §11.6).
 A guard defines a condition — a predicate, or a continuous condition value `σ` with positive = holding.
 Events fire on not-holding → holding *edges* against per-event